tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 a SVCB record query for the names specified in the PvD information, using the DoH server specified in the PvD information.
 If there is no SVCB record that points to the DoH server that can be validated using DNSSEC, the client SHOULD NOT automatically create a designation from the name to DoH server.
-See specific use cases below for cases in which a local resolver may still be used.
+See specific use cases in {{local-use-cases}} for cases in which a local resolver may still be used.

 Although local Designated DoH Servers MAY support proxying Oblivious DoH queries, a client SHOULD NOT select one of these servers as an Oblivious Proxy.
 Doing so might reveal the client's location